uviclibraries/arduino/face-to-face_workshop_children/arduino-mp3player.md

 If you and your group have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Have fun!

-1. If you haven’t already, please go to the Arduino website and [download the "Arduino IDE"](https://www.arduino.cc/en/Main/Software) for either Windows or Mac, and then install the software on your computer.
+If you haven’t already, please go to the Arduino website and [download the "Arduino IDE"](https://www.arduino.cc/en/Main/Software) for either Windows or Mac, and then install the software on your computer.
 Another alternative is to use the cloud IDE.
 Please refer to this link on how to use the cloud IDE for our workshop: https://github.com/uviclibraries/arduino/blob/audio-player/face-to-face_workshop_children/cloud_IDE.md

-    Materials Needed:
+## Materials needed

 - Arduino UNO R3 breadboard (see below).